Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Alternatively, simply doing C1 to sprint forward, doing two swings and jump cancelling out of the second attack with Agility 10 gives you a nearly 240 Speed hybrid movement without costing any musou.

-### Top angled glitch

-Yukimura Sanada's air special lets him go under even thick walls with almost no setup, making him one of the most efficient angled glitch characters as well.
-Alternatively, you can go under medium-thick walls without expending any musou with his sprint attack or C1.
-Since he is a Samurai-character, you can use him to set up the glitch in full game runs.

-He becomes an incredibly bad infinite jumper when angled because you lose all your height every time you do his air special.

 ### Skill breakpoints

 Each use of his air special costs 20 musou.
 At lv.
 1, you can do it 9 times without having to refill your musou.
 Lv.
 10 gives you 11 uses, lv.
 17 gives you 12 uses and lv.
 25 gives you 13 uses.